 Both the 9th generation iPad and the iPad mini 6 were announced along with the iPhone 13 line up in September 2021.
 The entry-level iPad is the cheapest of the bunch, starting at just £319/$329 for 64GB of storage, going up to £579/$609 for the 256GB version with cellular data. £319 is a seriously impressive price for an iPad, especially one with speedy and future-proof A13 chip.

 The iPad mini 6 has been given a price bump over the 5th generation model, starting at £479/$499 for 64GB and going all the way up to £759/$799 for 256GB with cellular.
-While the price jump might put some users off, it's arguably worth it for the significant design and feature upgrades to the mini model (more on these below).
+While the price jump might put some users off, it's arguably worth it for the significant design and feature upgrades (more on these below).
+We quite often see discounts on both tablets, so make sure you check the links to the retailers listed below before buying.

 iPad vs iPad mini: Design & features